 Colorado’s income tax system allows for a rather large deduction on all retirement income.
-Property taxes in Colorado are among the lowest in the U.S. While sales tax is relatively high in the state, food and medicine are exempt.
+Property taxes in Colorado are among the lowest in the U.S. While sales tax is relatively high in the state, groceries and medicine are tax-exempt.

 This calculator reflects the changes under the 2018 Trump Tax Plan.